fterdal/then-playground/README.md

 `drawCrayon('magenta') // Draws with the magenta crayon`

-Drawing with crayons isn't instaneous, it takes (roughly) 200 milliseconds to do so.
+Drawing with crayons isn't instantaneous, it takes (roughly) 200 milliseconds to do so.

 The prepared test specs ask you to draw with these crayons in very particular orders.
 For instance, a test may ask you to draw blue & green concurrently, then magenta & yellow concurrently, then cyan last of all.
 It wouldn't do to draw these colors all at once.
 We have to _wait_ for the previous colors to finish before starting on the next ones.